PalisadoesFoundation/developer-docs/docs/contributor-guide/pr-guidelines.md

 Note all commits in a PR are squashed when merged to the main branch so there is one commit per PR after merge.

+## The Role of Reviewers

+Your reviewer(s) will have the following roles:

+1.  arbitrators of future discussions with other contributors about the validity of your changes
+2.  point of contact for evaluating the validity of your work
+3.  person who verifies matching issues by others that should be closed.
+4.  person who gives general guidance in fixing your tests

+Please follow thier advice and discuss the rationale if you feel the requests are not in the best long term interest of the code base or don't meet any best practices.

 ## Pull Request Best Practices

 In order to give everyone a chance to submit a pull request and contribute to our repositories please be aware of the guidelines we abide by: